 Martin I. Eisenstein provides advice and counsel to a wide variety of clients regarding interstate and international business legal issues, including direct marketers and other multi-state businesses.
 These issues include tax law, commercial transactions law, financing issues, strategic liaisons and partnerships, and promotional and other trade regulation issues.
 He also handles litigation regarding tax and trade regulation matters, including representation of amici curiae in the U.S. Supreme Court in important cases such as Quill v.
 North Dakota, 504 U.S. 298 (1992).
 Martin has spoken before various trade groups and the Maine State Bar Association, the New York Society of Certified Public Accountants, the International Mass Retailing Association, the Committee on State Taxation, the Promotional Marketing Association and the Direct Marketing Association.
 He is also the author of several publications regarding various tax topics that have appeared in State Tax Notes and the Journal of Multistate Taxation.
 Martin was selected by his peers for inclusion in New England Super Lawyers® (2007 - 2013) and in The Best Lawyers in America® (2007 - 2014) in the fields of Litigation & Controversy—Tax and Tax Law, and identified by Benchmark Litigation as a local litigation star in the field of Tax Litigation.

-Martin is a co-author of 'Eyes on eCom Law,' a blog that reports on legal developments of interest to direct marketers and online sellers.
+Martin serves on the firm's Management Committee.
+He is a co-author of 'Eyes on eCom Law,' a blog that reports on legal developments of interest to direct marketers and online sellers.
 He also co-writes a blog for members of the American Catalog Mailers Association on tax and privacy issues.

 University of Illinois (B.S., with high honors, 1972; J.D., with distinction, 1975); University of Stockholm, Sweden (Masters of Law, 1976).